skielred/snwflk/README.md

 * Click on **Save** and look at TweetDeck!

 #### Chrome Web App (Extension)

+** It appears that this method doesn't work anymore, so it's discontinued. **

 This is a bit more work and does **NOT** require Stylish